Ottessa Moshfegh

 Ottessa Charlotte Moshfegh (/oʊˈtɛsə ˈmɒʃfɛɡ/; born May 20, 1981) is an American author and novelist.
 Her debut novel, Eileen (2015), won the Hemingway Foundation/PEN Award, was shortlisted for the Booker Prize, and was a fiction finalist for the National Book Critics Circle Award.
 Moshfegh's subsequent novels include My Year of Rest and Relaxation, Death in Her Hands, and Lapvona.

 Early life and education

 Moshfegh was born in Boston, Massachusetts, in 1981.
-Her mother was born in Croatia and her father, who is Jewish, was born in Iran.
+Her mother was born in Croatia and her father in Iran.
 Her parents were both musicians and taught at the New England Conservatory of Music.
 As a child, Moshfegh learned to play piano and clarinet.

 She attended the Commonwealth School in Boston and received her BA in English from Barnard College in 2002.
 She completed an MFA in Literary Arts from Brown University in 2011.
-During her MFA study at Brown, she taught undergraduates, notably, Antonia Angress (author of the 2022 novel Sirens & Muses).
-Moshfegh was a Wallace Stegner Fellow in fiction at Stanford University from 2013-2015.
+During her MFA study at Brown, she taught undergraduates, including Antonia Angress, author of the 2022 novel Sirens & Muses.
+Moshfegh was a Wallace Stegner Fellow in fiction at Stanford University from 2013 to 2015.